The next time you remodel your bathroom, if at all possible, put your bath under a window.

 Many designers like Kathleen opt to place the tub under the window whenever possible for aesthetic as well as practical reasons.
 “When placing the tub under the window, you need to think about how you’ll keep the wall and window dry,” she tells me.
 “Also, you need to consider how to maintain privacy.”

 Let’s dive into some of the biggest considerations when placing a bath or shower under a window:

-A tub under a window is like an optical illusion, especially in a small bathroom; it gives the perception that the space extends forever.
-If there is nature outside the window, whether ocean or gardens, then you’ll experience the natural calm you feel when you spend time outdoors.
-This is a huge added plus.
+A tub under a window is like an optical illusion, especially in a small bathroom; it gives the perception the space extends forever.
+If there is nature outside the window, whether ocean or gardens, a natural calm will extend into the bathroom.